-- Assessment of performance against agreed actions at an individual level (i.e. farm) in line with the Collective's EMS; and - Assessment of records that are to be kept for auditing purposes.
+- Assessment of performance against agreed actions at an individual level (i.e. farm) in line with the Collective's EMS; - Assessment of records that are to be kept for auditing purposes; and - Report auditing findings aggregated level.

 3. FEP Audit Process